 The Game Bakers is an independent video game studio located in France.
-I handled PR for their debut game, SQUIDS, on iOS, Android, PC, and Mac.
+I handled PR for their debut game, SQUIDS, on iOS, Android, Windows, and Mac.
 Our launch campaign for iOS resulted in more than 200 reviews.
 My work with The Game Bakers continued with the June 2012 release of SQUIDS Wild West, the iOS / Android launch of Combo Crew in May 2013, and the Wii U and Nintendo 3DS releases of SQUIDS Odyssey in the summer of 2014.

 SomaSim is a two-man indie studio reviving the tradition of old-school simulation games for the modern audience.
 I handled PR for their first release, the Gold Rush sim 1849, as well as the 1849: Nevada Silver expansion pack.
 The campaign kicked off with a successful “early access” beta release, the benefits and results of which are documented here.
 In addition to the usual gaming press, my outreach targeted consumer outlets based in the real California and Nevada towns featured in the game, resulting in coverage from the Sacramento Bee, Stockton Register, Nevada Magazine, and others.

-Silicon Sisters Interactive is Canada’s first female owned and operated video game company.
+Silicon Sisters Interactive was Canada’s first female owned and operated video game company.
 I wrote and distributed their initial press release, which was met with an overwhelmingly positive media response.
 The announcement was reported by a number of high-profile video gaming, entertainment, and news outlets, including IGN, Gamasutra, MCV, EDGE, AOL’s Big Download, and GamesIndustry.biz.
 My work with Silicon Sisters went on to include day-to-day press communications, coordination of interview and feature coverage, and promotion of their School 26 game series and Everlove, a narrative game designed for readers of romance novels.

 Klei is an award-winning indie developer based in Vancouver.
 From November 2011 through mid-2012, I helped with day-to-day PR during the launch of the multi-platform beat-em-up Shank 2 (in coordination with Electronic Arts) and leading up to the release of stealth platformer Mark of the Ninja.